hapax/hapax.github.io/assets/emcc.md

 <div class="footdef"><sup><a id="fn.3" name="fn.3" class="footnum"
 href="#fnr.3">Footnote 3</a></sup> <p class="footpara">
-For three dimensions of space and one of time, these are called
+The "two" refers to the total number of spacetime dimensions.
-$4$-velocity and $4$-momentum.
+For three dimensions of space and one of time, the corresponding quantities are called four-velocity and four-momentum.
 </p></div>

 <!-- This neatly splits the total squared energy into a kinetic part